Biomapas/B.AwsDynamoDbBackup/README.md

 ### Usage & Examples

+The library uses boto3 AWS SDK for interacting with AWS environment.
+Hence, environmental credentials (such as `aws_access_key_id`, `aws_secret_access_key`, and `region_name`) are required.

 The library exposes cli commands.
+Read more about them down below.

 ##### dyseed